-Course objective: This is a review course on beginning algebra.
-It covers selected topics from number concept, linear equations and inequalities, polynomials and rational expressions, and functions.
+Course objective: This is a review course on intermediate algebra.
+It covers selected topics from linear inequalities, exponents and radicals, polynomials and factors and roots of polynomials, rational expressions, functions, complex numbers, exponential, and logarithmic functions, and quadratic equations and inequalities.
 You will be expected to develop a facility with these topics at a level that permits you to enroll in college-level math courses.
-You will be expected to understand and explain in detail both how to solve algebra problems and why they can be solved that way.
+You will be expected to understand and both explain in detail how to solve algebra problems and reason why they can be solved that way.
 I will assume that you have seen already seen this material in high school and you need practice with reasoning to deepen your understanding and problem solving to refresh and hone your skills.
-We will solve some problems together in class, but you will do a lot more of it on your own.
+We will solve some problems together in class, but you will do a lot of problem solving on your own.

-Website: www.rohan.sdsu.edu/~ituba/gms90f11.
+Website: www.rohan.sdsu.edu/~ituba/gms91-1f12.
+You will be able to follow the progress of the course using the class website.
 I will also use Blackboard to post your grades periodically.